ukeSJTU/posts/333-课程笔记/STANFORD/CS144/Lab-4-measuring the real world.md

-# English

-## CS144: Introduction to Computer Networking Winter 2025

-### Checkpoint 4: measuring the real world
+# Checkpoint 4: measuring the real world

-**Due: Sunday, February 16, 11:59 p.m. (late deadline: Feb.
-19, 7 p.m.)**

-### 0 Collaboration Policy

-Collaboration Policy: Same as checkpoint 0.
-Please fully disclose any collaborators or any gray areas in your writeup—disclosure is the best policy.

-### 1 Overview
+## 1 Overview

 By this point in the class, you've implemented the Transmission Control Protocol in an almost fully standards-compliant manner.
 TCP implementations are arguably the world's single most popular computer program, found in billions of devices.
 Most implementations use a different strategy from yours, but because all TCP implementations share a common language, they are all interoperable—every TCP implementation can be a peer with any other, across the whole Internet.
 This checkpoint won't use your TCP implementation: it's about measuring the long-term statistics of some real-world Internet paths.